zondervanedwin-collab/beyond-the-optimum/README.md

 ## Chemical Engineering Decisions with Multiple Objectives and Uncertainty

-This repository contains the MATLAB teaching example developed for the keynote:
+This repository contains the MATLAB teaching example developed for the keynote at ARAMCO (October 2026):

 **Beyond the Optimum: Chemical Engineering Decisions with Multiple Objectives and Uncertainty**